by brand

 Quick answer

 Ribble frame numbers are stamped on the underside of the bottom bracket.
 Ribble sells direct from Lancashire, so the original Ribble invoice or order confirmation is the proof of ownership rather than a bike-shop receipt.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Ribble stamps the frame number